 - An IRB decision letter.

 The DGRG is subject to a two-step review process.
-A DGRG Faculty Committee comprised of one faculty member from each concentration will first review all applications submitted by the October 13 deadline.
-The Committee will determine a list of winners and alternates based solely upon academic merit and feasibility.
+A DGRG Faculty Committee composed of one faculty member from each concentration will first review all applications submitted by the October 27 deadline.
+The Committee will determine a list of winners and alternates based solely upon academic merit, feasibility, and adherence to grant guidelines.

 The Faculty Committee’s recommendations will then be passed on to the Office of the Associate Dean for Student Affairs, who will determine the eligible amount of each student’s award based on an assessment of the student’s financial need.